 The October 2013 Follow-Up Report included analysis of student retention & success data through Fall 2013 semester.
 DE Committee will extend the analysis through the Spring 2014 semester as soon as the data becomes available.
-[E6.10 Distance Education Aggregate Data 2010-2013].
-REFERENCE #E1 8-1 in Planning Agenda Report] A survey of online students will be conducted in October 2014.
+(E.6.10 EVIDENCE GOES HERE.
+ARE YOU DOING ANOTHER SURVEY?)

-The DE Committee outlined in its October 2013 report an "Action Plan" based on the evaluation of the DE success and retention data.
-Since then, the DE Committee has successfully implemented a "First 3-Day Semester Start Program."
+We outlined in our October 2013 report an "Action Plan" based on the evaluation of the DE success and retention data.
+Since then, we have successfully implemented a "First 3-Day Semester Start Program."
 [E6.11: 3-Day Start Program].
-The DE Committee discussed the results of the program at our February 2014 meeting.
-[E6.12: Distance Education Minutes, Feb.
-24, 2014].
+The DE Committee discussed the results of the program at our February 2014 meeting (E6.12DE Minutes?).
 Several faculty reported that they saw a significant increase in initial student retention as a result of the new 3-day procedures.
-We will continue to implement this program and evaluate and revise, as needed.
+We will continue to implement this program and evaluate and revise it as needed.
+(WAS THE ACTION PLAN LIMITED TO THE 3-DAY START PROGRAM OR ARE THERE OTHER ELEMENTS THE COMMITTEE IS TACKLING?)